Writing an Abstract to Target Researchers

 All abstracts are written with the same essential objective: to give a summary of your study.
 But there are two basic styles of abstract: descriptive and informative.
 Here is a brief delineation of the two:

-- Descriptive abstract: 100-200 words in length; indicates the type of information found in the paper; explains the purpose, objective, and methods of the paper but omit the results and conclusion
+- Descriptive abstract: around 100-200 words (or shorter) in length; indicates the type of information found in the paper; briefly explains the background, purpose, and objective of the paper but omits the results, often the methods, and sometimes also the conclusion

 - Informative abstracts: one paragraph to one page in length; a truncated version of your paper that summarizes every aspect of the study, including the results; acts as a “surrogate” for the research itself, standing in for the larger paper

 Of the two types, informative abstracts are much more common, and they are widely used for submission to journals and conferences.
-Informative abstracts apply to lengthier and more technical research, while descriptive abstracts are more suitable for shorter papers and articles.
+Informative abstracts apply to lengthier and more technical research and are common in the sciences, engineering, and psychology, while descriptive abstracts are more likely used in humanities and social science papers.
 The best method of determining which abstract type you need to use is to follow the instructions for journal submissions and to read as many other published articles in those journals as possible.

 Research the abstract guidelines and requirements

 Each publisher has particular demands when it comes to formatting and structure.
-Here are some common questions addressed in a journal’s guidelines:
+Here are some common questions addressed in the journal guidelines:

 - Is there a maximum or minimum word/character length?